 The easiest way to set field level security permissions is to first determine how the majority of your users will be accessing the field.
-In Figure 15-9, you see that the Default Permission is set to Read Only.
+In Figure 16-9, you see that the Default Permission is set to Read Only.
 This means that if no other changes are made, all users of the database can see the information in the field but not change it.

-4. Select the users for whom you'd like to change the Field Level Access and then click Edit.
+4. Select the users for whom you want to change the Field Level Access and then click Edit.

 If you prefer, you can click the Teams tab and edit the access level of an entire team.
-In either case, you see a window like the one shown in Figure 15-10.
+In either case, you see a window, like the one shown in Figure 16-10.

+Edit Users X

+Select one or more users and Field: Customer ID choose the desired access level for: Contact

+Users Access 1

-Edit Users × Select one or more users Field: Account Number and choose the desired access level for: Contact Users Access Figure 15-10: Changing the field Allison Mikola Betty Browser Chris Huffman Ernst Anderson Fred Fenderline Gary Kahn Phd Juliette Rosseux Karen Fredricks Melissa Pearce Sarah Whiting Read Only No Access No Access Read Only No Access Full Access Read Only Full Access Read Only Read Only Read Only level access rights for individual users.
-Access Level: Full Access OK Cancel Apply
+igure 16-10: Changing the field evel access rights for Allison Mikola Betty Browser Chris Hulfman Ernst Anderson Fred Fendefine Jonathan Sommer Juliette Rosseux Karen Frediriks Melissa Pearce Sarah Whiting Read Only Read Only Full Access Read Only Read Only Read Only Full Access Full Access Read Only Read Only Read Only

+5 Access Level:

+individual Full Access ~

+users.
+OK Cancel Apply 5